ZeenWang/CS2110Project1/src/a4/README.md

 # Heap

-Heap is a max-heap implementation of a priority queue that stores elements, and matches each respective element with a priority.
+Heap is a max-heap implementation of a priority queue that stores elements, and matches each respective element with a priority within the heap.

+Our Heap implements the many methods given in the PriorityQueue interface.

+Please consult our javadoc for further method details and runtime information.

 ## Installation